Meal Prep: Pressure Cooker Chicken Burrito Bowl

-- Heat oil in pressure cooker set to Sauté on Normal.
-Sear chicken in oil until browned, about 3 minutes per side.
-Remove chicken to a plate.
+- Heat oil inner steel pot of pressure cooker set to Sauté on High.
+Sear chicken in hot oil until browned, about 3 minutes per side.
+Transfer chicken to a plate.

-- Cook the onions in the hot oil until soft and translucent, 2 to 3 minutes.
-Stir the garlic, tomato paste, oregano, cumin, chili powder, and cayenne pepper with the onion and cook for another 30 seconds; add the tomatoes, chicken broth, and salt.
-Bring the mixture to a boil then press Cancel.
+- Cook onions in same hot oil until soft and translucent, 2 to 3 minutes.
+Stir garlic, tomato paste, oregano, cumin, chili powder, and cayenne pepper into onion and cook for another 30 seconds; add tomatoes, chicken broth, and salt.
+Bring mixture to a boil.
+Press Cancel to turn off Sauté.

-- Return the chicken to the pot and submerge completely in the braising liquid.
+- Return chicken to the pot and submerge completely in braising liquid.

-- Remove chicken thighs to a large bowl and shred with two forks.
+- Transfer chicken thighs to a large bowl and shred with two forks.

-- Press Sauté and bring the liquid remaining in pressure cooker to a boil on High; cook until reduced by about a third, 10 to 15 minutes.
+- Select Sauté on High and bring remaining liquid to a boil; cook until reduced by about a third, 10 to 15 minutes.

 - Transfer reduced liquid to a blender or use an immersion blender to blend until smooth.
-Stir about ⅓ cup of the blended liquid into the shredded chicken.
+Stir about ⅓ cup of blended liquid into shredded chicken.

 - Divide rice, chicken, black beans, corn, red bell peppers, Cheddar cheese, sliced red onion, and cilantro between 4 sealable meal containers; refrigerate until cool before sealing.